eea/eea.docker.esbootstrap/docs/Details.md

 	...
 }
 ```
 This can be applied also on fields what contains a list of labels and a list of urls.
 On the field with labels, you have to use the **split** option, on the field with links, you have to use the **link_split** option.

-You have to be careful, both fields should contain the same amount of elements.
+> **Attention:** both fields should contain the same amount of elements.
 ```
 {
 	"name": "listOfLabelsForUrl",